-Second Republican debate: Trump rivals attack absent frontrunner
+Second Republican debate: Trump rivals brawl in heated debate

 But Mr Ramaswamy, a brash political novice with highly unorthodox policy proposals, smiled about being "interrupted by a lot of people here".

-In other forceful moments, he claimed that being transgender was "a mental health disorder" and that children under the age of 16 should be barred from using social media.
+He also held firm with highly unorthodox policy proposals, including forcefully asserting that being transgender was "a mental health disorder" and that children under the age of 16 should be barred from using social media.

-"Every time I hear you, I think I get a little bit dumber," a visibly infuriated Ms Haley hit back.
-"We can't trust you."

 Another ex-businessman on the stage, the low-polling Mr Burgum, interrupted the forum on several occasions to argue it was time to "treat the taxpayer like a customer".

+Mr DeSantis vowed to treat Mexican drug cartels "as the foreign terrorists that they are", while Ms Haley said she "will send in our special operations and we will take out the cartels".

+Such arguments, also heard at the first debate, have drawn strong criticism in Mexico, where many remain distrustful of US interventionism in domestic security affairs.

-But some like Mr DeSantis, who has struggled to eat away at Mr Trump's lead without angering his loyal supporters, also zeroed in on the elephant not in the room.
+Mr DeSantis, who has struggled to eat away at Mr Trump's lead without angering his loyal supporters, also zeroed in for the first time on the elephant not in the room - Mr Trump.

+He said he had a record of enacting conservative priorities as Florida's governor and stood apart from Mr Trump on the issue of abortion.

 Mr Christie, long an arch critic of the former president, argued that Mr Trump was too afraid to defend his record in office, adding: "We should call you Donald Duck."